 Q: Why did you decide to Crowdfund?

-A: We needed to raise funds for our community project and crowdfunding seemed to be a good way to raise funds at the same time as building awareness.
+A: We decided to Crowdfund for 'Dorset Science & Technology Centre' as we needed to raise funds for our community project and crowdfunding seemed to be a good way to raise funds at the same time as building awareness.

 Q: What does the funds raised mean for your project?